WebAssembly/design/AstSemantics.md

 ### Order of evaluation

 Operand evaluation order is deterministic.
-All statements other than control flow constructs need to evaluate their child nodes in the order they appear in the AST.
+All nodes other than control flow constructs need to evaluate their child nodes in the order they appear in the AST.

 ### Out of Bounds